Fearless growth: how to disaster-proof your business IT

 In 2016, Citrix and Azure teamed up to bring cloud users access to remote desktops.
 Because virtual desktop infrastructure (VDI) is hosted on the server and not the computer, it means that if your business experiences an outage like hardware failure, you can locate another machine and load up your desktop as if you were stationed at your own.
 Same software subscriptions, same applications.

-Of course, there are many causes of IT downtime.
+Of course, there are many causes of business IT downtime.
 Hardware failures are one such case.
 But Citrix VDI benefits from Azure’s state-of-the-art cloud backup features including geo-replication and failover groups.
 So, if in the unfortunate event a server goes down, you’ll still have access to up to four readable secondary databases in the same or different data centre locations.

 2. Compliance at every turn

 25th May 2018 marks the first day of the General Data Protection Regulation (GDPR), and every business must be data compliant.
 If you’re not, your business can be fined up to four percent of annual global turnover or €20 million (whichever is greater).
-But if you’re partnering with a cloud vendor like Microsoft Azure, data compliance is built into the very tools you use.
+But if you’re partnering with a cloud vendor like Microsoft Azure, data compliance is built into the tools you use.

 Every VDI application and desktop is built from the ground up with compliance, transparency and trustworthiness in mind.
 Backed by Azure’s trust centre, VDI is shrouded in a matrix of proactive security measures including Active Directory, Enterprise Mobility and multi-factor authentication, all of which are fully compliant and let you manage the safety of your data straight from the source.